shopware/admin-api-reference/docs/guides/quick-start/04-document-management.md

 ## Creating a document type

-You can create a document by its purpose - for example, a note for returned items by using a simple payload.
+You can create a document by its purpose - for example, a note for returned items using a simple payload.

 ```sample http
 {